R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 Something you might have to do manually is locate your Titanfall 2 install.
 You can do this by pressing the button of the same name on VTOL, and navigating to your Titanfall 2 directory (If you're unsure of what your game path is, check out the [Default Directories](../troubleshooting.md#game-location) section)

 After doing this, Northstar should automatically install.
 If not, the button at the bottom will read _"Install Northstar"_.
-Let VTOL install Northstar, and you should be good to go.
+Let VTOL install Northstar and you should be good to go.
 Once installed, this button will turn into the _"Re-Install Northstar"_ button shown in the screenshot earlier, which you can use to forcibly reinstall Northstar in the case something goes wrong with your Northstar install.

 ## Launching Northstar via VTOL